neldeles/slash-clone/README.md

 # Slash Clone

+> :warning: **Toggl integration does not currently work due to CORS issues.
+Waiting on toggl support to whitelist the domain.**

 This is the first deployed full stack app I've built on my own...not following any cookie cutter tutorials.
 It is heavily inspired by [Slash](https://getslash.co).

 Visit this link if you want to play around with the demo right away: [Live Deployment](https://slash-clone.netlify.app/).
 Or take a look at the [visual demo](#visual-demo).